wjaekim/wjakim-tmp.github.io/_pages/home.md

 ---
-title: "Dr. Kim Lab - Home"
+title: "Active Learning Lab of Quant Psych - Home"
 layout: homelay
-excerpt: "Active Learning Lab of Quantitative Psychology."
+excerpt: "Active Learning Lab of Quantitative Psychology"
 sitemap: false
 permalink: /
 ---

-We are a small, dynamic group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+Located in the [Department of Psychology](http://coas.howard.edu/psychology/) at [Howard University](https://www2.howard.edu/) and directed by [Dr. Woojae Kim](https://scholar.google.com/citations?user=NTYc27IAAAAJ&hl=en){:target="_blank"}, our research lab aims at learning the mind through quantitative modeling.
+Currerntly, the focus of our lab is twofold: (1) developing and empirically testing the utility of [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) algorithms, a cutting-edge information query method, in [computational modeling of cognition](https://en.wikipedia.org/wiki/Computational_cognition); and (2) applying recent developments in quantitative methodology, mostly underutilized, in substative psychology research to provide convincing demonstrations.
+In a nutshell, we strive to learn the mind by actively querying it as well as to learn how to learn it by actively applying quantitative research methods.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >